ux/ui essentials

 The earlier you react to a consumer churn, the more chances you have to reactivate customers.
 The best option is to contact a client within 24 hours.
 However, later addresses also make sense, while they require different rhetorical and marketing approaches.

-One more important reason to contact risk customers as soon as possible is a chance to get valuable information and to prevent aggravation of the churn trend in the future.
+One more important reason to contact risk customers as soon as possible is a chance to get valuable information and reduce customer attrition rate in the future.

 Indeed, if it is a serious shortcoming related to a product, the number of customers may grow further as a snowball.
 For example, when a new user withdraws because a complicated technology lacks digestible educational content along with poor customer support, it is 1000% that many others will do the same.
 Timely awareness of the underlying factors gives you a chance to fix the problem before losses to your brand reputation become irreparable.